aquariumbio/aquarium-multiple-deployment/docs/notes.md

 ## Setting up Aquarium for a lab

 1. Choose the CNAMEs for the lab using the chosen scheme.
    The instructions below refer to the CNAME for Aquarium as `APP_NAME` and the one for the minio service as `S3_NAME`.

 2. Choose the ports for the services according to the chosen scheme.
-   The instructions use `APP_PORT` for the Aquarium service port, and `S3_PORT` for the minio service port.
+   The instructions below use `APP_PORT` for the Aquarium service port, and `S3_PORT` for the minio service port.

 3. Make a copy of the aquarium-instance directory for the lab